jphein/boxen/docs/README.md

 vnc – VNCviewer for remote desktop on local or remote Android or MacOS computers. spice – virt-viewer for KVM Virtualization software.
-Can provide remote access to local or remote desktops of ANY kind you can virtualize. x2go - Linux remote desktop for local or remote servers.
+Can provide remote access to local or remote desktops of ANY kind you can virtualize. x2go - Linux remote desktop for local or remote servers. welcome - Gui Welcome window to display a welcome URL using zenity
 ```

 Roadmap: Create live image for both server, and client.
 Create PXE menu installer for both client and server.